-Prior to joining DHR International, Ms. Tung was with Russell Reynolds Associates, having successfully placed many C-level and senior management executives and corporate officers in the Asian financial services sector.
+Prior to joining DHR International, May was with Russell Reynolds Associates, having successfully placed many C-level and senior management executives and corporate officers in the Asian financial services sector.

 She received her Bachelor of Arts from Long Island University (New York), her Masters of International Affairs degree from Columbia University (New York) and her Masters of Business Administration from the University of Western Ontario, Richard Ivey School of Business (Canada).
 She is fluent in English, Cantonese, Mandarin and a strong advocate and practitioner of the firm’s Diversity Practice. < Read less